Photo by: @franklinsteinnn

 Photo by: @Rugged_Beauty

 Events: Just because it’s winter doesn’t mean we stop celebrating here in Yosemite Mariposa County.
 In fact, there’s plenty to do this winter, including a dinner with Santa and gingerbread workshop on Dec.
 22 at Tenaya Lodge.
-If that doesn’t fill you up, come back in January and February for Taste of Yosemite, a nearly six-week celebration of food and drink at the Majestic Yosemite Hotel.
+If that doesn’t fill you up, come back in January and February for Chefs’ Holidays, a nearly six-week celebration of food and drink at The Ahwahnee hotel.

 DIY: Seasoned travelers know that planning a trip can be half the fun, which is why we’ve created a searchable guide to Yosemite winter activities.
 Search by activity type, region and budget to create the perfect DIY Yosemite winter vacation.
 Speaking of searches, you can also pick the perfect place to stay using our Yosemite lodging guide.
 Here, you’ll find bed and breakfasts, cabins, hotels, motels, resorts and more places to call home during your time here.